 Emissions and Discharges Report

 The operator of an activity must monitor all emissions and discharges to any land, air, marine, seabed, groundwater, subsurface or inland waters environment.
-The operator must submit to DMP a written report of emissions and discharges three months after the approval of an Environment Plan and a period of every three months thereafter.
+The operator must submit to DMIRS a written report of emissions and discharges three months after the approval of an Environment Plan and a period of every three months thereafter.